 “Germs can live in the most unexpected places,” Dr. Shane said.
-“But some of the most common places where germs lurk include public restrooms, on restaurant menus, door knobs, on your kids’ toys, the kitchen sink, the computer keyboard, your smartphone and even your toothbrush.”
+“But some of the most common places where germs lurk include in public restrooms, on restaurant menus, on doorknobs, on your kids’ toys, in the kitchen sink, on the computer keyboard, on your smartphone and even on your toothbrush.”

 Wash hands before:

 - Entering a hospital room or exam room.

 - Blowing your nose, coughing or sneezing or after wiping your child’s nose.